awsdocs/amazon-guardduty-user-guide/doc_source/s3_detection.md

 When the code has successfully executed, it returns an empty list of `UnprocessedAccounts`\.
 If there were any problems changing the detector settings for an account, that account ID is listed along with a summary of the issue\.

 **Note**
-If you use scripts to on\-board new accounts and wish to disable S3 protection in your enw accounts you can modify the [createDetector](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_CreateDetector.html) API operation with the optional `dataSources` object as describe in this topic\.
+If you use scripts to on\-board new accounts and wish to disable S3 protection in your new accounts you can modify the [createDetector](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_CreateDetector.html) API operation with the optional `dataSources` object as described in this topic\.